resv/MINDTIPPER/README.md

 2. Create a new connection, and remember your connection properties as you will insert this data into the project later.

 3. Open up the work sheet for the database and insert the SQL DDL, I have provided a “[One Shot](https://github.com/resv/MINDTIPPER/blob/master/PLANNING/REVISION%202/REVISION%203/REVISION%204/REVISION%205/DDL%20SQL%20INSERTS%20REV%205/DDL%20ONE%20SHOT%20INSERTS.txt)” DDL for you to inject.
 This will create all tables and records, set primary and foreign keys.
-I’ve also provided [individual SQL DDL files](https://github.com/resv/MINDTIPPER/tree/master/PLANNING/REVISION%202/REVISION%203/REVISION%204/REVISION%205/DDL%20SQL%20INSERTS%20REV%205) that you may insert one at a time in numerical order.
+I’ve also provided [individual SQL DDL files](https://github.com/resv/MINDTIPPER/tree/master/PLANNING/REVISION%202/REVISION%203/REVISION%204/REVISION%205/DDL%20SQL%20INSERTS%20REV%205) that you may insert one at a time in numerical order in the event of issues.

 4. Clone this repository, once download is complete you may open up this project in your Eclipse IDE.

-5. You need to modify the “spring-mvc-crud-demo-servlet.xml” file, replace "User", "Pass", "jdbcURL", driver to match your connection in your DBMS.
+5. You need to modify the “[spring-mvc-crud-demo-servlet.xml](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/spring-mvc-crud-demo-servlet.xml)” file, replace "User", "Pass", "jdbcURL", driver to match your connection in your DBMS.

 <img align="center" src="https://imgur.com/vFv5IoH.png" width="900" height="150">